After Egg Retrieval: Do's and Don'tsFertility Treatment

 Spotting after Egg Retrieval

 A needle and a suctioning device are vaginally inserted into the uterus during the egg retrieval procedure.
 So, it is common for patients to experience mild spotting or bleeding after egg retrieval.
-However, if spotting or cramping were severe and lasted more than a few days, contact your doctor.
+However, if spotting or cramping is severe and lasts more than a few days, contact your doctor.

 Egg Freezing after Egg Retrieval

 When the eggs are retrieved from the ovaries, one healthy egg is used in the IVF procedure, and the other high-quality eggs are frozen.
-80% of the collected eggs are of high quality, mature, and suitable for freezing; therefore, they are immediately frozen in the laboratory within 24 hours to be used for future pregnancies.
+80% of the collected eggs are of high quality, mature, and suitable for freezing; therefore, they are immediately frozen in liquid nitrogen at -196.1° Celsius within 24 hours to be used for future pregnancies.
+The frozen embryo transfer (FET) procedure is like transferring fresh embryos.
+The embryo is transferred to the uterus by a narrow plastic tube and under local anesthesia.

 In general, egg retrieval or follicular puncture is an outpatient operation in which one or more eggs are collected from the ovaries to be used in IVF treatment.
 Although egg retrieval is a simple procedure, it requires several technological devices and a skilled doctor who can minimize the side effects of this procedure with their expertise.